 |Wingfield Estate||--||5.7 mi.
 West-Northwest of Central Basseterre|

-If you are looking to do more sight-seeing, visit Berkeley Memorial Clock.
-It is found within and located within downtown Basseterre.
+Many travelers also choose to visit Berkeley Memorial Clock.
+It can be found at and located in downtown Basseterre.
 Standing in honor of former President of the General Legislative Council Thomas Berkely, this monument features a grand clock tower with four faces.
 On the base there is also a drinking fountain where people can get some water.

 |Berkeley Memorial Clock||Monument||Downtown Basseterre|

 Of course, there are plenty of other types of attractions.
 Click here to see our guide to other interesting attractions for St. Kitts.

 It wouldn't be a prosperous vacation without some sort of exploration of the sites that have important significance to the people of the island.
 Add some culture to your St. Kitts and Nevis trip, and visit will be a successful one.